Ravenna/llmsTxtGenerator/content/collections/pages/seattle-wa-website-development.md

         content:
           -
             type: text
-            text: "That's why we take a comprehensive approach to website development.
-We work closely with our clients to understand their unique needs and goals, and then we design and develop a custom website that meets those requirements."
+            text: "That's why we take a comprehensive approach to website design.
+We work closely with our clients to understand their unique needs and goals, and then we design a custom website that exceeds those requirements."
       -
         type: paragraph
         attrs: